klmnden/azure-docs.tr-tr/articles/log-analytics/log-analytics-template-workspace-configuration.md

       "minValue": 7,
       "maxValue": 730,
       "metadata": {
         "description": "Number of days of retention.
-Free plans can only have 7 days, Standalone and OMS plans include 30 days for free"
+Free plans can only have 7 days, Standalone and Log Analytics plans include 30 days for free"
       }
     },
     "location": {